Danysan1/osm-wikidata-map-framework/README.md

 # OSM-Wikidata Map Framework

-Framework for creating interactive maps that shows details about map elements based on OpenStreetMap and Wikidata.
+Framework for creating interactive maps that combine and display details about entities associated with geographic features from OpenStreetMap and Wikidata.
+The types of geographic features and related entities to show are choosen by editing a configuration file and automatically handled by the framework.

 ## Available data source patterns